 Of course, no destination description is complete without mentioning its food culture.
 Mérida has superb restaurants of all types, but particularly offers you the chance to try regional specialities like cochinita pibil or the shimmery black sauce of relleno negro.
 And any day you can instantly refresh with an icy piña and chaya drink.

 This retreat is limited to 12 participants.
-We will subdivide into two working groups but there will be combined activities and our dinners will be taken together.
+We will subdivide into two working groups but there will be combined activities and for many events we will be all together.
 This small size will allow for intensive discussions and plenty of time for everyone’s voice (and writing!) to be heard.

 Retreat Leaders | Top